BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Background on CoHAs

-where the cohomology functor is with respect to the shifted t structure.
-We denote by $\MMHM^G(\XX)$ the heart of this t structure (i.e. the shift by $\dim(G)$ of the usual t structure), and $\tau^G_{\leq \bullet}$ and $\tau^G_{\geq \bullet}$ the truncation functors with respect to this t structure.
+So for example if $X$ is an irreducible $G$-equivariant variety then $\Ho^{G,i}\!\left(\nnIC_{X/G}\right)\neq 0$ if and only if $i=0$, where the cohomology functor is with respect to the shifted t structure.
+We denote by $\MMHM^G(\XX)$ the heart of this t structure (i.e. the shift by $\dim(G)$ of the usual t structure).